Particular/docs.particular.net/persistence/upgrades/ravendb-6to7.md

 ## Support for RavenDB.Client version 5.2 and higher

 Starting with NServiceBus.RavenDB version 7.0.0 [RavenDB.Client](https://www.nuget.org/packages/RavenDB.Client/) version 5.2.1 or higher is required.
+For more information about the client and server changes visit the [official RavenDB migration guide](https://ravendb.net/docs/article-page/5.0/csharp/migration).

 ## Cluster-wide transactions